Kimberly Elise’s Natural Hair Workshop was a huge success!

-We recommend using a gentle product that is specifically designed for African American hair textures.
-Participants went home with Karen’s Body Beautiful products, which is formulated for coily hair textures.
+We recommend using a gentle product that is specifically designed for African-American hair textures.
+Participants went home with Karen’s Body Beautiful products, which are formulated for coily hair textures.
 Aingeel-Z recommends washing your hair at least once every two to four weeks.

 3. Read your products’ ingredients carefully.